What should Chief Technology Officers put in their CTO resume?

 - To enable a recruiter to identify that the resume belongs to you, write your header in the largest font size of 16-20 font size.
 Doing this will ensure that your resume does not get misplaced or confused with other people's resumes.

-Read Hiration's Guide To Writing The Perfect Resume Header get an in-depth understanding of this section.
+Read Hiration's Guide To Writing The Perfect Resume Header to get an in-depth understanding of this section.

 Here's a CTO resume sample illustrating the perfect resume header: